 As noted above, we determine our Cost of Capital at the beginning of each fiscal year.
 Our Compensation Committee reviews and sets the Cost of Capital based upon the methodology described below, but under the EVA Bonus Plan it retains the discretion to set the Cost of Capital at a level different than determined under the following methodology.
 The EVA Bonus Plan provides that our Cost of Capital shall be determined based upon averaging our cost of equity and our cost of debt assuming a weighted average value for the equity of 80% and 20% for the debt.
 The cost of the equity is calculated by multiplying a market risk premium rate, using a methodology established by Stern, Stewart, by a transportation industry risk index (which is established by an independent third party for the transportation industry) and then adding that product to the average effective interest rate during the month of April each year that would be earned by investing in ten year U.S. Treasury Notes.
-The cost of Capital is predominantly affected by changes in interest rates and an evaluation of the risks and economic climate in the transportation industry that influence the determination of the market premium and the industry index rate.
+The cost of our debt is calculated based upon our expected weighted average interest cost on our available borrowing base with our lender on an after tax basis.
+As a result, our Cost of Capital is predominantly affected by changes in interest rates and an evaluation of the risks and economic climate in the transportation industry that influence the determination of the market premium and the industry index rate.

-Individual Target Incentive Awards under the EVA Bonus Plan for fiscal 2017 ranged from 75% of base compensation for our Chief Executive Officer to 25% - 45% of base compensation for other officers.
-The formula for calculating bonuses under the EVA Bonus Plan is: Base Salary x Target Incentive Award x (50% of the Company Performance Factor + 50% of the Individual Performance Factor).
+Individual Target Incentive Awards under the EVA Bonus Plan for fiscal 2018 ranged from 75% of base compensation for our Chief Executive Officer to 25% - 45% of base compensation for other officers.
+The formula for calculating bonuses under the EVA Bonus Plan is: Base Salary x Target Incentive Award x (50% of the Company Performance Factor + 50% of the Individual

+Performance Factor).
 A portion of this bonus amount, however, is subject to an at risk "Bonus Bank" described below.
 Effective as of August 20, 2012, we modified our EVA Bonus Plan to address the separation of the roles of Chairman and Chief Executive Officer.
 Starting with fiscal 2013, our Chief Executive Officer, whether he or she is also our Chairman or our President, will receive a target award under the EVA Bonus Plan equal to 75% of base compensation.
-Accordingly, for fiscal 2017, Frank J. Krejci's target award was equal to 75% because he served as our Chief Executive Officer and President for all of fiscal 2017.
+Accordingly, for fiscal 2018, Frank J. Krejci's target award was equal to 75% because he served as our Chief Executive Officer and President for all of fiscal 2018.